GO BEYOND IN THE STUDIO...

 Printing perfection

 The final stage in the fine art photographic process is printing.
-After all the time and effort invested in capturing and creating your image file, everything comes down to reproducing a perfect graphic representation of it.
+After all the time and effort invested in capturing and creating your image file, everything comes down to rendering a perfect graphic representation of it.
 And here PS is once again the leading light.
-In dovetailing the Adobe RGB colour space seamlessly across camera, image file, processing and print profiling and substrate settings, PS offers the ultimate creative control in printing individually hand crafted artworks.
+In dovetailing the Adobe RGB colour space seamlessly across camera, image file, computer, software processing, print profiling and substrate settings, PS offers the ultimate creative control in printing individually hand crafted artworks.

 AN HONEST OVERVIEW...